atsushieno/fluidsynth-midi-service-j/README.md

 [![fluidsynth-midi-service-j demo](http://img.youtube.com/vi/ZVyDmaV4Ihw/0.jpg)](http://www.youtube.com/watch?v=ZVyDmaV4Ihw "fluidsynth-midi-service-j demo")

-It is an Android MIDI device service implementation based on [Fluidsynth software synthesizer](https://github.com/Fluidsynth/fluidsynth/).
+It is an Android MIDI device service implementation based on [Fluidsynth software synthesizer](https://github.com/Fluidsynth/fluidsynth/) (@atsushieno is the author of its OpenSLES and Oboe driver).
 It comes with some sample dogfooding app UI.

 Since Android 6.0 (Marshmallow), it started to provide the standard way to receive and send MIDI messages via USB, BLE or any other means through